 Out of those tech leaders that we have met, 95% + of their time is focused into managing the product or managing the service and quite often they are focusing less than 5% of their time in distribution.

-It is crucial to mention what is distribution.
+It is crucial to mention what distribution is.
 In distribution, we have sales and marketing — the two main disciplines through which we can potentially acquire new clients.
 By focusing 95% on the product or the service and only 5% on distribution what usually happens is the product or the service is very well built, very well developed but at the same time they are lacking on having a very clear picture of where the market is going.
+That’s why sales in tech is valuable.

 How to balance distribution and product/service development